-- A screening exercise as part of research in the Netherlands suggested that there was no association between IBS and coffee consumption1.
+- A screening exercise as part of research in the Netherlands suggests that there is no association between IBS and coffee consumption3.

-- Further research from Sweden found that 63% of IBS sufferers assumed that their symptoms were related to meals, especially foods rich in carbohydrates and fat24.
-In this group coffee was associated with serious complaints such as dyspepsia and stomach pain by 10% of patients.
+- Further research from Sweden found that 63% of IBS sufferers assume that their symptoms are related to meals, especially foods rich in carbohydrates and fat.
+In this group, coffee was associated with serious complaints such as dyspepsia and stomach pain by 10% of patients24.

-In 2016 the International Agency for Research on Cancer (IARC) found inadequate evidence to suggest any link between coffee consumption and colorectal cancer18.
+In 2016 the International Agency for Research on Cancer (IARC) found inadequate evidence to suggest any link between coffee consumption and colorectal cancer31.

-- Four large literature reviews show no association between coffee consumption and colorectal cancer and in fact may suggest a potential favourable effect of moderate coffee consumption on colorectal cancer risk25-28.
+- A number of large literature reviews show no association between coffee consumption and colorectal cancer and in fact suggest that moderate coffee consumption could reduce the risk of colorectal cancer36-39.

 Further detailed information is available in the Cancer section of the Coffee and Health website here.